The Loan Process in Nine Easy Steps

 Typically, income from dividends and/or interest must be expected to continue for at least three years to be considered for repayment.

 Having changed employers frequently is typically not a hindrance to obtaining a new mortgage loan.
 This is particularly true if you made employment changes without having periods of time in between without employment.
-We'll also look at your income advancements as you have changed employment.
+We'll also look at your income advancements as you've changed employment.

 If you're paid on a commission basis, a recent job change may be an issue since we'll have a difficult time of predicting your earnings without a history with your new employer.